 The ROI of online surveys is much higher than what can be achieved through a mail, phone, or in-person methodology.

-Now that you understand the basic definition of PR polling, let's walk through the 14 step process of surveying with an experienced market research firm.
+Now that you understand the basic definition of PR polling, let's walk through the 14 step process of conducting a survey with an experienced market research firm.

 Step 1.
 Discovery 🔍

-The point-of-contact from your team reaches out to a PR polling company and shares your needs and expectations from the market research (we'll share what information to provide the third-party later on!)
+The point-of-contact from your team reaches out to a PR survey company and shares your needs and expectations of the market research (we'll share what information to provide the third-party later on!)

 The research firm will send over a calendar invite to answer any questions you might have to help you make the best choice for a partner.